aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/wordart/_index.md

 ### Applying Display to Texts

-We add display to the text through this code sample in Java:
+We add display to the text through this code sample :

 ```php
   $portion->getPortionFormat()->getEffectFormat()->enableReflectionEffect();